AUTHOR: SANDER DE BREE

 Typically, we see that this philosophy is paired with fairly new fleets of aircraft, hence real major reliability problems (other than the usual teething problems) have not really emerged.
 However, effectively reliability engineering in such a scenario has become a theoretical exercise to satisfy regulatory requirements and auditor questions once asked.

-Automation of reliability reporting enables focus on decreasing maintenance turnaround time
+The ideal situation - automation of reliability reporting to focus on decreasing maintenance turnaround time

 Step number 1

 Firstly, is to eliminate the need of anyone in the engineering department being needed to collect data and create the actual reliability report.
-This is a process that can be automated by utilizing a reliability analytics software that is designed for aviation and follows the ATA Spec2000 Chapter 11 standard.
+This is a process that can be automated by utilizing a reliability analytics software that is designed for aviation and follows the ATA Spec2000 Chapter 11 standard, such as EXSYN's Avilytics solution.
 This already greatly improves things as no valuable time is lost on data collection and report creation.

 Step number 2